Ciods123/Dot/README.md

 # Dot

-Dot plot
-Dot plot based on value the scatter size will be vary
+Dot plot based on the value the scatter size will be vary